kellyjonbrazil/jc/README.md

 JC_COLORS=default,default,default,default
 ```

-## Contributions
-Feel free to add/improve code or parsers!
-You can use the [`jc/parsers/foo.py`](https://github.com/kellyjonbrazil/jc/blob/master/jc/parsers/foo.py) parser as a template and submit your parser with a pull request.

 ## Compatibility
 Some parsers like `ls`, `ps`, `dig`, etc. will work on any platform.
 Other parsers that are platform-specific will generate a warning message if they are used on an unsupported platform.
 To see all parser information, including compatibility, run `jc -ap`.

 You may still use a parser on an unsupported platform - for example, you may want to parse a file with linux `lsof` output on an OSX laptop.
 In that case you can suppress the warning message with the `-q` cli option or the `quiet=True` function parameter in `parse()`: